ConnorSweeneyDev/ResourceGenerator/readme.md

 All libraries can be updated by replacing the existing files in the `external` directory with new ones.

 ### stb
-Go to the stb_image.h [file](https://github.com/nothings/stb/blob/master/stb_image.h) and download it as a raw file, then replace the file in `external/include/stb` directory with that file.
+Download [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) as a raw file, then replace the file in `external/include/stb` directory with that.